If you tell yourself, “I hate my life,” then this guide on teaching you how to stop hating yourself will come in handy.

 There’s no way for me to force you to undergo this process, but bursting your bubble about the difficulty of your life is a great start.

 The amount of self-hatred you have is inversely correlated with the height of the bar you should set for yourself in the beginning when you’re trying to change your life.
-In short, the more you hate yourself, the less you should try to do in the beginning.
+In short, the more you say “How do I stop hating myself?” the less you should try to do in the beginning.

 It reminds me of Jordan Peterson‘s mantra: clean your room.
 Paraphrasing, he says that cleaning your room is at least one tiny step toward escaping your wretched existence.
 It’s a start.

 Developing small habits leads to the development of bigger ones.
-You can slowly lift yourself out of that state of self-pity.
+You can slowly learn to stop hating yourself.
 So first you might just clean your room.

 Next, you might graduate to keeping your entire living space clean.
 Next, you pick up a book.
 You start hitting the gym.
 Then you become a well-rounded enough person to start tackling true goals.